joshteng/lead_magnet_landing_page/README.markdown

 Emails will be added to your chosen mailchimp list.

 ## To Do
+1. Use VCR for mailchimp specs
-1. Fix user model and Clearance
+2. Fix user model and Clearance
-2. Admin notification on new lead
+3. Admin notification on new lead
-3. Admin dashboard to view leads
+4. Admin dashboard to view leads

 ## To start the application in development